 “Organic.”
 The term elicits ideals of “All Natural,” “Antibiotic and Pesticide Free,” “Healthier.”
 It can also mean more expensive.
-Is organic really that much better?
+Is eating organic really that much better?
 The answer is more perplexing than it may seem.
 First of all, one needs to be educated about what is “organic” versus what is “certified organic.”
 Organic foods by definition are not genetically modified, must be grown without pesticides or additives such as growth hormones and often involve the use of energy efficient farming practices such as recyclable and biodegradable materials.
 Many small farms, including several in the area, utilize organic farming practices.
 However, many of these farms are not “certified organic.”

 Certification is handled through government subsidized organizations and is overseen by the USDA.
 The process involves extensive inspection and often involves exorbitant sums of money which prohibit many small farms from obtaining the certification.
 There is also a very real issue with the abuse of organic certification by large, corporate farms who obtain lobbyists to create loopholes in the certification process, enabling non-organic products to be utilized in the manufacturing of the final product distributed to grocery store shelves, such as dead animal products that may have been fed antibiotics.